Out of stock

 The Muqaddimah: An Introduction to History

-Translated and introduced by Franz Rosenthal
+Translated and introduced by FRANZ ROSENTHAL

-Princeton University Press (Classic Edition, 2015)
+Princeton University Press (Abridged Edition, 2015)

-512 pages
+xxxvii + 512 pages including Index

 RM145.00